 Deborah A. DeCotis, 69, has extensive investment banking, management, oversight and board experience.
 Ms. DeCotis is a retired managing director at Morgan Stanley & Co., Inc. and held several management and director positions with Morgan Stanley & Co., Inc. from June 1974 until December 2016.
 Since June 2014, Ms. DeCotis has served as a member of the board of directors of PIMCO Closed-End Funds and since January 2019, has served as its chairperson.
 Ms. DeCotis served as a director on the Allianz Global Investors Capital LLC-Multi-Fund Board from June 2011 until July 2021.
-From March 2017 until July 2021, Ms. DeCotis served as a member of the board of directors of Watford Holdings Ltd., formerly a NASDAQ listed company.
+From March 2017 until July 2021, Ms. DeCotis served as a member of the board of directors of PIMCO Closed served as a member of the board of directors of Watford Holdings Ltd., formerly a NASDAQ listed company.
 From July 2002 until July 2007, Ms. DeCotis served as a member of the board of directors of Armor Holdings, Inc., formerly a New York Stock Exchange-listed company, as well as a member of its audit committee and governance committee.
 She also served as the executive vice-president for Sotheby Holdings, Inc. from December 1999 until September 2001.
 She has served as a trustee of Smith College since June 2016 and as chairperson of the Smith College's Investment Committee since